Kong/kong-auth-elements/README.md

 - Provides a registration UI along with corresponding `kauth` functionality to allow the user to register and sending the confirmation email.
 - Checks the client config to determine if registration access codes are required.
-- If the user arrives via an invite link, the registration form will be pre-populated and the user will just provide a new password and click the agreement checkbox.

 #### Props